rob-blackbourn/jetblack-options/README.md

 ## Probability Distributions

 Many option pricing formula require probability distribution functions.
-Sample  implementations are provided, but where possible that of the standard library `statistics.NormalDist` is used.
+Sample implementations are provided, but where possible the standard library `statistics.NormalDist` is used.

 Algorithms taking probability functions should provide these as optional arguments to allow the testing framework to establish the sensitivity to different distribution implementations.

 ## Vectors